 Animal Behavior Consulting

 Have you recently adopted a new pet?
+Are you unsure about adopting a particular pet?
 Looking for advice about some of the behaviors your pet is displaying?
 Does your dog jump up on guests as they enter your home?
 Does she bark or howl when you leave?
 Is your cat urinating outside of the litter box?
 Having trouble introducing a new cat into your household?
 Is your dog nipping at heels?
 If yes, I may be able to help you.

 As a UW-AAB trained animal behaviorist, I use my diagnostic skills to assess and develop personalized treatment plans for specific behavioral issues.
 A dog trainer can, and often times does, help implement this plan, but dog trainers and animal behaviorists are two different things.